TotallyNotAHaxxer/TotallyNotAHaxxer/README.md

 ## Welcome, nerds.##

 Hey there you giant nerd!
-My name is Ryan, or Totally_Not_A_Haxxer.
-I am a 16 year old cyber security researcher whos primary focus is on hacking drones and automobiles!
-At the time of writing, I have a massive need to write and code everything using my own programming language (Radical Processing Core {RPC}, SkyLine) and also have a need to use my own operating systems, programs, etc but I do have experience in other languages.
-Here is a interesting story you might find cool about me!
+My name is Ryan or Totally_Not_A_Haxxer.
+I am a 16-year-old cyber security researcher whose primary focus is on hacking drones and automobiles!
+At the time of writing, I have a massive need to write and code everything using my own programming language (Radical Processing Core {RPC}, SkyLine) and also have a need to use my own operating systems, programs, etc. but I do have experience in other languages.
+Here is an interesting story you might find cool about me!

 https://totallynotahaxxer.blogspot.com/2023/08/from-edgy-highschooler-to-car-hacker.html

 <br>

-### 🧰 Languages and Tools i use
+### 🧰 Languages and Tools I use

 <img align="left" alt="Java" width="30px" style="padding-right:10px;" src="https://github.com/devicons/devicon/blob/v2.15.1/icons/apple/apple-original.svg"/>